instantaxis/canvas_payload_next/.architect_rules/rule_structure.md

 ---
-description: Guidelines for creating and maintaining Roo Code rules to ensure consistency and effectiveness.
+description: Guidelines for creating and maintaining shared agent rules to ensure consistency and effectiveness.
-globs: .roo/rules/*.md
+globs: .architect_rules/*.md
 alwaysApply: true
 ---